Brief information for Ph.D. Applicants

 - An Exposé according to §4 Clause 2 d ZO including confirmation from the first supervisor that they support your Exposé.
 One has up to the first six months after enrolment in the PhD programme to produce this document, if the final grade of the master's degree or an equivalent degree is at least 2.5 (good).

-- Upon admission to the Faculty of Economic Sciences, you must register at the registrar's office of the University of Göttingen.
+- Upon admission to the Faculty of Business and Economics, you must register at the registrar's office of the University of Göttingen.
 The registration process also requires paying a semester fee of around 300-350 Euro every semester (six months).

 Göttingen Graduate School of Social Sciences

-- As a member of the Faculty of Economic Sciences, you will also be a member of the Göttingen Graduate School of Social Sciences (GGG).
+- As a member of the Faculty of Business and Economics, you will also be a member of the Göttingen Graduate School of Social Sciences (GGG).
 The GGG provides access to a host of activities and support mechanisms.
 For example, the GGG offers a helpdesk for international doctoral students and various interdisciplinary courses like the annual methodological week: www.ggg.uni-goettingen.de

 - There are no university-based scholarships, but there are many grants that one could apply for, such as at the German Academic Exchange Service.